-2. The request for clemency must be made in writing to the Chancellor on each campus, hereafter referred to as the Clemency Officer.
+2. The request for clemency must be made in writing to the Senior Student Affairs Officer on each campus, hereafter referred to as the Clemency Officer.
 The written request should include appropriate documentation concerning the individual’s status during the intervening years since the expulsion, any additional mitigating circumstances with appropriate documentation, and any additional information about character or change of behavior that may be appropriate.
 This documentation may include records pertaining to mental health status, employment, criminal or probation records, educational records, social service records, and letters of recommendation.

 4. The Clemency Officer will make a recommendation to the President on clemency including specific conditions, if any, for admission/readmission.

 5. The final decision (with any special conditions) will be made by the President and transmitted to the Clemency Officer on the campus from which the individual was expelled.

 6. The decision of the President is final.